TusharPaul01/TusharPaul_Assignment/README.md

 My task : Forge an 💬NLP chatbot that doesn’t just answer, but masters science-related questions.
 I have shown few sample response, which can be seen in the image below & in the main python file.

-Users can engage with the chatbot by posing questions or inputting queries, and in return, they receive insightful and intelligent responses.
+Users can engage with the chatbot by posing questions or inputting queries, & in return, they receive insightful and intelligent responses.
 The chatbot excels in providing astute answers, particularly in the realm of science-related inquiries, showcasing its proficiency and versatility.

 Another similar project of mine, which masters drug related questions :
 Link : https://knowledgeable-strident-cold.anvil.app/ </br>